 Step 1: Determine SEO / PPC Management Value

 The best way to determine your rates as an SEO / PPC specialist is to look at yourself from a client’s perspective.
 What do you have to offer that is different from the rest?
 Why should they choose you?
 This will help you determine a good starting point for your rates.

 Factors to Consider:

 Clients will look for many qualities, but among the most prominent are experience, reputation, and education.
-The more you cater to clients’ desires, the more you can confidently raise your charges.
+The more you cater to clients’ desires, the more you can confidently raise your ppc consultant rates.
 They want the best PPC marketing strategist with a strong background to prove your capabilities.

 Image courtesy of Nethernoir.

 - Experience: Clients don’t want to be the guinea pig.
 They want to know you’ve done this before.
 How long have you been doing this?
 Are you well versed in the field, or are you a newbie just learning the ropes?

 - Reputation: Your potential clients want to experience success, so they look for success.
 How have you exhibited success in your work?
 Do you have any reviews?
 Proof from previous clients that you are a stellar candidate for the work?